CristinaRacovita/shopping-list/README.md

 # ShoppingList
 Shopping List Android App
 What I used:
-- checked the state from a checkbox
+- checked the state of a checkbox
-- Ancenstral Navigation (parent-child activity)
+- Ancenstral Navigation (parent-child activities)
 - Explicit intent (by pressing a button)
 # Introduction
 You can choose which products you want to remember to shop by a list of products.
 After you choose, the selected products will appear in first app page.